 Under Conn.
-Gen. Stat. §9-159q(a) and (i), 9-159r, 9-436(e) and 9-476, whenever there is supervised absentee balloting at primary, this office advises the registrar of the party holding the primary to designate an enrolled elector of his town and political party (other than an employee of the institution) from two contestants in the primary to supervise.
+Gen. Stat. §9-159q(a) and (i), 9-159r and 9-436(e), whenever there is supervised absentee balloting at a primary, the registrar of the party holding the primary must designate an enrolled elector of his town and political party (other than an employee of the institution) from each faction in the primary (party-endorsed and challenging candidates) to supervise.
 The registrar of the party holding the primary must notify all party-endorsed candidates and all contestants of their right to submit a list of potential designees of enrolled electors of the town to supervise absentee voting.
 Designees may be submitted not later than ten days before the primary.
-(Section 9-159q(i))
+If no such lists are submitted within said period, such registrar must appoint one designee of the party-endorsed candidates and one designee of the contestants to supervise absentee voting under Conn.
+Gen. Stat. §9-159q(i).
+(When mandatory supervised absentee voting for a primary under §9-159r is required at an institution located in a town which is not having a primary, the registrar of voters need not notify the candidates and need not appoint designees of party-endorsed candidates and contestants, but may supervise absentee voting himself.)